-When experiencing the renowned cities and sites, waterways and archaeological wonders of Egypt, there are various ways of getting from one must-see treasure to the next.
-Here, we highlight the best ways to travel in Egypt.
+When experiencing the renowned cities and sites, waterways and archaeological wonders of Egypt, there are a variety of transportation options available.
+Here, we highlight how to get around Egypt on vacation.

 Whether visiting the metropolis of Cairo, winding along the delta branches around Aswan, or setting a course to Abu Simbel, traveling in Egypt has an ambiance of its own, connecting you to ancient monuments or seaside getaways.

 Flying is the easiest and fastest way to travel long distances in Egypt.
-With 36 airports, five of them international, it’s easy to reach the far corners of the country quickly and conveniently.
+With many airports, five of them international, it’s easy to reach the far corners of the country quickly and conveniently.

 Egypt has the oldest rail system in Africa and the Middle East, and journeys may take some time as frequent stops are made between destinations.
 However, the experience is authentic and comfortable.